 I’ve produced the following FAQ question and answers guide for my local community, which should get FTTP in 2021 as part of an Openreach Community Partnership.
 Hopefully, many other people across the UK will be find it useful.
+For more information on FTTP, please read our latest article:

 What is ultrafast Fibre-to-the-Premises (FTTP), and why is it better than the Fibre-to-the-Cabinet (FTTC) we have now?